aejenk/moveslice/README.md

 let res = arr.try_moveslice(3..6, 7);
 assert!(res.is_err());

-// Moveslice also comes with its own `Error` enum, to offer
+// Moveslice also comes with its own `Error` enum, with diagnostic
-// better debugging.
-Right now, there's only one error case.
+// information to help debugging.
+The line before would have triggered
+// an OutOfBoundsMove error.
+The following line would trigger the
+// InvalidBounds error.
+let res = arr.try_moveslice(9..10, 7);
+assert!(if let Err(Error::InvalidBounds{..}) = res {true} else {false});

 // You could pass the destination as the same value as chunk.0.
 // However this would mean nothing is moved.